Mental and physical health and coronavirus

-Staying active while shielding can be challenging, but for people with CF staying fit and healthy is one of the most important things they can do to stay well.
+Staying active while self-isolating or shielding can be challenging, but for people with CF staying fit and healthy is one of the most important things they can do to stay well.
 Here are some ways you can stay active at home if you don’t have exercise equipment to hand.

 Not all exercise has to be challenging.
 Things like cleaning and dancing to music can help you get your heart rate up.
 Making sure you’re standing up and moving around regularly, especially if you’re working at home, is also very important.

-- Joe Wicks – great workouts for getting fitter and stronger at home with no extra kit required.
+- Joe Wicks – Great workouts for getting fitter and stronger at home with no extra kit required.
 These workouts are aimed at adults and children.

-- Beam – exercise and wellness video platform (previously known as Pactster) for people with CF. They have released a two-month free membership for people with cystic fibrosis, an offer that is running until the end of April.
+- Beam – Exercise and wellness video platform (previously known as Pactster) for people with CF. They have released a two-month free membership for people with cystic fibrosis, an offer that is running until the end of April.
 The platform offers exercise videos of various intensities, with targeted yoga and yoga for better breathing videos being particularly useful.
 Provider code: BEAM-STAY-WELL for two months free access

-- Sophie Grace Holmes – a personal trainer with CF who is completing home workouts live on Instagram.
+- Sophie Grace Holmes – A personal trainer with CF who is completing home workouts live on Instagram.

-- Tai chi - the benefits of tai chi for people with CF have been studied by researchers at the London South Bank University and the Royal Brompton Hospital.
+- Tai chi - The benefits of tai chi for people with CF have been studied by researchers at the London South Bank University and the Royal Brompton Hospital.
 The Wu Shi Taiji & Qigong Association UK were part of this study and have made their home practice for people with CF available on YouTube.

-- The School of Self – this 10-minute video offers a visual breathing guide to help you to relax.
+- The School of Self – This 10-minute video offers a visual breathing guide to help you to relax.
 Adjust the speed of playback in the video settings if it is too slow or fast initially.

 - Calm.com - A website and app for meditation or better sleep.
 Free trial gives access to basic audio clips which play over visuals.
 Physiotherapists recommend trying a clip called ‘Mountains’ in the Daily Calm Highlights.
 “Really nice if you like to have narration or instruction for breathing and relaxation.”